2011 to now: From Corporate IT to Cloud Operations, SAP, Virginia, USA

 Designed interfaces to control microscopes used to detect sub-atomic particles.
 These microscopes traced the lines of ionized drops of the new found particles...
 Developed for CERN using a numeric hex keypad to enter the code which was fun in an obsessive compulsive kind of way.
 Side job as a travel agent selling package holidays to Corfu from a room with a view, right above Leicester Square station.

-Finally: never missed an FA Cup Final since the age of eight, but as a Tottenham supporter always destined for disappointment!
+Not missed an FA Cup Final since the age of eight, but as a Tottenham supporter always destined for disappointment!
 Audere est Facere.